atomizer/starbreak-zoom/README.md

 To edit the keys, window size and which monitor to put the window on, right-click the loader icon.
 To apply the settings you need to close and re-open the game.
 Acceptable key names can be found [here](https://autohotkey.com/docs/KeyList.htm).

+### Updating

+If you want to update from an older release, remove everything except `loader.ini` from the folder where `sbzoom.exe` is and replace the EXE with the new one.

 ### Troubleshooting

 If encounter an error, please post an [issue](https://github.com/atomizer/starbreak-zoom/issues).